teaminkling/refresh-21/content/blog/papapastry-week-17-a37a.md

 I couldn't resist.
 More stuff after this one.
 Thanks to @jumpingbeans for the script and visuals.

+I used a guitar with a steel slide, a special piano that uses one string per key (originally created by David Klavins), and Balinese Gamelan instruments.

 https://www.youtube.com/watch?v=87LKV9dcaj4

 ## Social Media